YoussefTamerr/Virtual-Pharmacy/README.md

 npm start
 ```

-- **Navigate to the client directory and install dependencies and start the client**
+- **Navigate to the client directory, install dependencies and start the client**

 ```bash
 cd client